mitro54/DASH/roadmap.md

 - running it in any new environment sets up all the same tools ready to use (or equivalents if not available).
 - allow auto-save to git (needs some user setup)
 - add possibility for a config file so users could choose settings on/off etc
+- ls could have different styles of formatting on demand

 ## Feature ideas (if AI enabled)
 - Suggest fixes to bad commands